withcenter/fireflow/README.md

   // ...
 );
 ```

+- The last post will be at first of the `recentPosts` array field.

 - There are multiple ways of how you want to display the feed.
   - You may order by `lastPostCreatedAt` of the `users_public_data` collection.
 So, you can display the last post of each user.